-In the opinion of Bond Counsel, under existing statutes, regulations and judicial decisions, interest on the Bonds is excluded from gross income for purposes of federal income taxation and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, although in the case of corporations (as defined for federal income tax purposes) such interest is taken into account in determining adjusted current earnings for purposes of such alternative minimum tax.
-This opinion of Bond Counsel is given in reliance upon certain certifications made by the Commonwealth of Pennsylvania (the "Commonwealth") and is subject to continuing compliance by the Commonwealth with its covenants in the Resolutions (as defined within) and other documents to comply with requirements of the Internal Revenue Code of 1986, as amended, and applicable regulations thereunder.
+In the opinion of Bond Counsel, under existing statutes, regulations and judicial decisions, interest on the Bonds is excludable from gross income for purposes of federal income taxation and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, although in the case of corporations (as defined for federal income tax purposes) such interest is taken into account in determining adjusted current earnings for purposes of such alternative minimum tax.
+This opinion of Bond Counsel is given in reliance upon certain certifications made by the Commonwealth of Pennsylvania (the "Commonwealth") and is subject to continuing compliance by the Commonwealth with its covenants to comply with requirements of the Internal Revenue Code of 1986, as amended, and applicable regulations thereunder.
 Bond Counsel is also of the opinion that under the laws of the Commonwealth, as presently enacted and construed, the Bonds are exempt from personal property taxes in the Commonwealth and the interest on the Bonds is exempt from the Commonwealth's Personal Income Tax and the Commonwealth's Corporate Net Income Tax.
 See "TAX MATTERS" herein for further information concerning federal and state tax matters relating to the Bonds.

-\$809,470,000 Commonwealth of Pennsylvania General Obligation Bonds
+\$275,000,000 Commonwealth of Pennsylvania General Obligation Bonds